ved4a/NBA-Score-Predictor/README.md

 1. How many games need to be considered in order to represent a player’s true performance levels?
 2. Is the focus solely on individual player data?
-3. What features are relevant?

 Instead of taking the average performance of a player across _n_ games, implementing a weightage system may prove more effective.
 Players can improve or decline in form as the season progresses, so a simple average may not reflect their improvement or degradation.
 A potential fix would be to place a higher weightage for the last _y_ games, while applying decaying weight for the rest _x - y_ games.

 The NBA has frequent movement of players between teams, even during active seasons.
 Ultimately, each team is composed of players that determine the strength of each team; there exists a lack of a unifying factor that determines the base power for each team.
 Thus, the players’ individual performance will be considered in determining their overall strength, and their marginal addition to the user-created team’s strength (aka, how much they contribute to team strength).

-Based on similar projects, I was able to narrow down the feature selection list.
-This list has loosely built upon the [Four Factors](https://www.basketball-reference.com/about/factors.html).
-Tentatively, the feature list will be:

-1. Offensive power
-   1. Points
-   2. Offensive Rebound Percentage (ORB%)
-   3. Assists
-   4. Shooting Percentage
-   5. Free Throw Factor
-2. Defensive power
-   1. Blocks
-   2. Steals
-   3. Defensive Rebound Percentage (DRB%)
-3. Misc.
-   1. Injury Likelihood
-   2. Number of All-Star Matches Previously Played